How to Write Powerful, Targeted Volunteer Recruitment Ads

 Many moons ago, when I was a high school junior, my English Composition teacher required us to include four points at the top of every paper we submitted.
 They were: name, date, purpose, audience.
+Even then, I was being prepared to write volunteer recruitment ads.

 By that age, I was well-accustomed to the name/date pattern, but purpose and audience were curious to me.
 Studious (read: nerdy) person that I was, I followed the directive and over time, it became a part of my writing psyche.
 Little did I know, while I was toiling away with hand-written (cursive, pencil, double-spaced) five-paragraph essays, I was learning the perspectives that would be foundational to getting people to see and pay attention to the words I put out.